FalkorDB/ufc/README.md

 ## Vector
 ### Prerequisites
-Create vector index, in this demo we'll be using [Pinecode](https://www.pinecone.io) The process of indexing the data can take about 15 minutes as we're creating ~10K vector embeddings and indexing them.
+Create vector index, in this demo we'll be using [Pinecode](https://www.pinecone.io).
+The process of indexing the data can take about 15 minutes as we're creating ~10K vector embeddings and indexing them.

-From the UFC/vector folder run
+From the `./UFC/vector` folder, run:
 ```
 export OPENAI_API_KEY="YOUR_OPENAI_KEY"
 export PINECONE_TOKEN="YOUR_PINECONE_TOKEN"
 python ingest.py
 ```

-Run the QA agent
+Run the QA agent:
 ```
 python QA.py
 ```

 # Results
-From our experiments the knowledge graph version managed to generate much more accurate answers using less tokens, this can be attributed to a number of reasons:
+From our experiments, the knowledge graph version managed to generate much more accurate answers using FEWER tokens.
+This can be attributed to a number of reasons:

-1. Because Knowledge graph follow a certian schema the LLM has good understanding of the data available unlike vector index where the concept of a schema doesn't exists.
+1. Because Knowledge graph follows a certian schema, the LLM has a good understanding of the available data, unlike vector index where the concept of a schema doesn't exists.

-2. The Module has access to the entire knowledge base via a well established query language (Cypher) Where with Vector DB the model is limited to K (in our case 10) documents which are semanticly similar to the user's question
+2. The Module has access to the entire knowledge base via a well-established query language (Cypher).
+With Vector DB, the model is limited to K (in our case 10) documents which are semanticly similar to the user's question.

 3. In cases where the user question isn't sementicly similar to a possible answer, the chances for the modle to generate a decent answer are slim.
 Alowing the LLM to generate a context retrival query for each user question increases the chances for the model to recieve relavent context for a given question.

-4. Questions requiering access to large portion of the data e.g. how many fights were held by the UFC ? or Which fighter has most wins? can't be answered using the Vector DB approach as this one is limited to a set of documents similar to the user question.
-On the other hand, when using a Knowledge Graph the LLM is able to compose a query which will perform the neccessery aggregations and it is able to use the query result to compose its final answer.
+4. Questions requiering access to large portion of the data (e.g., how many fights were held by the UFC? or Which fighter has most wins?) can't be answered using the Vector DB approach as it is limited to a set of documents similar to the user question.
+On the other hand, when using a Knowledge Graph, the LLM is able to compose a query which will perform the neccessery aggregations, and it is able to use the query result to compose its final answer.